 Blincyto comes as a powder inside single-use vials.
 The powder is mixed with a liquid to form a solution.
 Blincyto comes in one strength: 35 micrograms (mcg).

-Blincyto is given by a healthcare professional as an intravenous infusion (an injection given into a vein over a period of time).
+A healthcare professional will administer Blincyto as an intravenous (IV) infusion (an injection given into a vein over a period of time).
 You won’t give yourself doses of the drug.
 You may receive your Blincyto infusion in a hospital or clinic, or at home.

 Dosage for acute lymphoblastic leukemia